-The Human Services certificate meets the educational competencies for Chemical Dependency Professional (CDP) certification as described by the State of Washington.
+The Human Services certificate meets the educational competencies as an approved school (WAC 246-811-010/9) for Chemical Dependency Professional (CDP) certification as described by the Washington State Department of Health WAC 246-811-030.
 NOTE: An Associates or higher degree is required for the CDP certificate.